 We start with TC33 1.5k suitable for weaving fabrics around 100 grammes per square metre weight or lower.
 TC 33 3k is generally for fabrics around 200 gsm where a good aesthetic carbon fibre surface is needed.
 The heavier weight tows can be woven as they are or can be spread and woven as tape yarns produced to create lighter weight fabrics that can be cost effective.
 The below shows a couple of examples of where our fabrics can be used in the automotive and information technology industries using 12k carbon fibre for wheels and 3k carbon fibre showing good aesthetic qualities for lap tops.

-TC35R 12k and TC35R 24k carbon fibres are our most popular qualities giving a good performance and a competitive cost structure where the fibre performance required doesn’t need to meet the typical industry standard 36 Msi and 250 Gpa.
-If you do need 36 Msi and 250 Gpa then our TC36P 12k and 24k are available.
+TC35R 12k and TC35R 24k carbon fibers are our most popular qualities giving a good performance and a competitive cost structure where the fibre performance required doesn’t need to meet the typical industry standard 36 Msi and 250 Gpa.
+If you do need 36 Msi and 250 Gpa then our TC36P 12k and 24k carbon fibers are available.
 (Also see our low melt yarn page for holding threads)

 Uni Directional Fabrics

-Feeding our fibres in to Uni Directional prepreg fabrics is a great option with again the TC35R 12k and 24k being good alternatives.
+Feeding our fibres in to Uni Directional prepreg fabrics is a great option with again the TC35R 12k and 24k carbon fibers being good alternatives.
 We have some types with low size possibilities which can help fibre spreading.
 Check with us about the options.